M0TH-SH/CTFNote/README.md

 # CTFNote - Coolify Optimized

 > **Note**: This is a Coolify-optimized fork of the original [CTFNote](https://github.com/TFNS/CTFNote) project.
-This version is specifically configured for easy deployment with Coolify.
+This version is specifically configured for easy deployment with Coolify and is realized by **Team M0TH.SH**.

 ## Introduction

-CTFNote is a collaborative tool aiming to help CTF teams to organise their work.
+CTFNote is a collaborative tool aiming to help CTF teams to organize their work.
 This fork provides a streamlined deployment experience for Coolify users with pre-configured Docker Compose files, environment templates, and automated SSL/security settings.

 [![Screenshot of the task list](screenshots/task_small.webp)](screenshots/task.png)